aws/amazon-gamelift-toolkit/containers-starter-kit/README.md

 1. Copy your game server Linux build to the `ServerBuild` folder.
 This is typically an Unreal or Unity headless server build, but it can be any binary that runs on Linux.
 2. Open `wrapper.sh` and set
     1. The port you're using for your game server (`PORT=1234`)
-    2. Your game server binary path (`SERVER_BINARY_PATH=ServerBuild/yourgameserverbinaryhere`)
+    2. Your game server binary path (`SERVER_BINARY_PATH=ServerBuild/yourgameserverbinaryhere`).
+For Unreal games, reference the full path to the binary.
+If you use the .sh launcher, follow the instructions in wrapper.sh to make both the shell script and the binary executable.
-3. Create a zip file called `gameserver.zip`that contains all the files compressed _from the root_ of this folder (including the SdkGoWrapper and ServerBuild subfolders). **NOTE:** This zip file should **not** include the parent folder, you need to include all the files and folders _inside_ the parent folder for the zip (such as wrapper.h, Dockerfile, and the subfolders).
+3. Create a zip file called `gameserver.zip`that contains all the files compressed _from the root_ of the `containers-starter-kit` folder (including the SdkGoWrapper and ServerBuild subfolders). **NOTE:** This zip file should **not** include the parent folder itself.
+You need to include all the files and folders _inside_ the parent folder for the zip (such as wrapper.h, Dockerfile, and the subfolders).

 **NOTE:** The Dockerfile is configured to run as a custom non-root user to support Unreal Engine server builds.
 If you run a Unreal server binary directly, the above works as is.
 If you however want to run the `yourgameserver.sh` file, make sure to modify the wrapper to make that executable too (see wrapper.sh notes).